harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/connect-to-google-cloud-platform-gcp.md

   * Harness supports GKE 1.19 and later.
   * If you use a version prior to GKE 1.19, please enable Basic Authentication.
 If Basic authentication is inadequate for your security requirements, use the [Kubernetes Cluster Connector](./add-a-kubernetes-cluster-connector.md).
 * **Add the GKE metadata server IP to your `NO_PROXY` list.**
   * If you use a GCP connector that inherits credentials from a delegate, which uses a proxy, and the GKE cluster or VM where the delegate is installed uses Workload Identity to authenticate, then you must add the GKE metadata server IP (`169.254.169.254`) to your `NO_PROXY` list.
+To verify the IP address, go to [Understanding the GKE metadata server](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#metadata_server) in the GCP docs.
+To add the IP address to your `NO_PROXY` list, do the following:

     - Open the `harness-delegate.yaml` you used to create the delegate, and add the GKE metadata server IP address to the `NO_PROXY` setting in the `StatefulSet` spec: